Prescott Social Security Disability Lawyer | Phillips Law Group

-It is very common for Social Security Disability (SSD) benefits to be denied, but for families in need of the financial stability, this can be overwhelming.
+It is very common for Social Security Disability (SSD) benefits to be denied, but for families in need of financial stability, this can be overwhelming.
 Because the legal process is confusing, many applicants are unsure what to do if they are denied benefits, and others are not sure how to even get started.
+In Prescott, that’s when a claimant could use the help of a Prescott Social Security Disability lawyer could assist.

 At Phillips Law Group, our Prescott Social Security Disability attorneys offer a free review of your claim, even if your benefits have already been denied.
-We have nearly 30 years of experience handling cases for our clients and recovering more than $750 million in compensation on their behalf.
+We have nearly 30 years of experience handling cases for our clients and recovering more than $1,000,000,000 in compensation on their behalf.

 A free consultation does not obligate you to work with our firm, but if we do represent you, it is worth mentioning that we operate on contingency.
 This means you will not be charged any fees unless we are successful in obtaining benefits for you.